Order Book Extracts

 Land belonging to Samuel Dishman (Duchemin) and his children:

-Acquired 1693/94 – 60 acres (est) in Westmoreland County, VAAcquired 1696 – 100 acres in Westmoreland Co., VAArea 1 in the map below.
 Purchased with Isaac Duchemin from Malachi Peale.
 Part of 600 acres willed to sons John and James.
+Area 1 in the map below.

-Acquired 1701 – 200 acres in Richmond Co., VAArea 2 in the map below.
 Purchased by Isaac Duchemin from Charles Ashton for 4,000 lbs of tobacco.
 Part of 600 acres willed to sons John and James.
+Area 2 in the map below.

-Acquired 1710 – 440 acres in Westmoreland Co., VAPurchased from Robert Peck for 3,500 lbs of tobacco.
+Purchased from Robert Peck for 3,500 lbs of tobacco.
 Willed to son James.

-Acquired 1711 – 202 acres in Stafford Co., VAArea 3 in the map below.
 Northern Neck grant.
 Part of 600 acres willed to sons John and James.
+Area 3 in the map below.

-Acquired 1714 – 816 acres in Essex Co., VANorthern Neck Grant.
+Northern Neck Grant.
 Willed to son John, sold by John’s widow in 1740.

-Acquired 1752 – 150 acres in Westmoreland Co., VAPatented under the headright system for transportation of 6 persons.
+Patented under the headright system for transportation of 6 persons.
 Willed to sons Peter and David.
-Subject of 1798 Chancery Court suit
+Subject of 1798 Chancery Court suit.

-Area 4 in the map below.
 Inherited by Mary Butler, wife of Samuel Dishman Jr., from her parents.
-Given to his son, Samuel Dishman Jr.
+Given to his son, Samuel Dishman Jr. Area 4 in the map below.

 Note: These land records are based on the research of James Dallas Dishman of Lynchburg, VA.
 The four areas shown in the map below became part of King George Co., VA after 1778